Smooth and probabilistic PARAFAC model with auxiliary covariates: Discussion

 \section{Discussion}

-We propose a model called SPACO that can jointly model sparse multivariate longitudinal data and auxiliary covariates.
-In our simulations, access to informative auxiliary covariates can improve the time series data reconstruction.
-We applied the proposed method to COVID-19 data and identified clinical variables that explain the heterogeneity between different patient subgroups.
-Even though both data sets are highly sparse and of small size, SPACO finds feature groups and time trajectories that can be potentially interesting for further investigation.

-We mention two useful extensions of SPACO here.
-We can encourage sparsity in $\bV$ by imposing a lasso penalty in the estimation of $\bV$.
-This sparsity may be helpful for interpretability when features are high-dimensional, but only some are relevant to a given factor.
-It is also interesting to extend SPACO to model multi-omics data.
-Such data may introduce two complications: First, different omics can be measured at different times.
-Second, the data type and data scale can be very different.
-For example, the number of features for RNA-seq data \citep{marguerat2010rna} is often of much higher dimension than the number of cell types derived from single-cell experiments \citep{trapnell2015defining}, and DNA methylation data is binary instead of Gaussian \citep{bock2012analysing}.
-These reasons motivate the more careful design of a tailored model, rather than a naive approach of blindly pooling different omics data together.
+We propose SPACO to model sparse multivariate longitudinal data and auxiliary covariates jointly.
+The smoothness regularization may lead to a dramatic improvement in the estimation quality with high missing rates, and access to informative auxiliary covariates could improve the estimation of subject scores.
+We applied the proposed pipeline to COVID-19 data sets.
+Even though both data sets are highly sparse and of small size, SPACO identifies components whose subject scores are strongly associated with clinical outcomes of interest and identify static covariates that might contribute to the severe symptoms.
+A future direction is to extend SPACO to model multi-omics data.
+Different omics can be measured at different times and have distinct data types or scales.
+These motivate a tailored model's more careful design rather than a naive approach of blindly pooling all omics data together.